Robert Shanebrook can be reached at:

 Endura Metallic Paper

-2002 Reformulation of: T-MAX 100, TRI-X 400, TRI-X 320, High speed Infrared, PLUS-X Films.
+2002 Reformulation of: T-MAX 100, TRI-X 400, TRI-X 320, High-speed Infrared, and PLUS-X Films.

 His technical photographic papers have been published by Association for Information and Image Management, Radiological Society of North America, Society for Imaging Science and Technology, and American Chemical Society.